Inzhenerka/docs.getdbt.tech/website/docs/best-practices/how-we-mesh/mesh-6-coordinate-versions.md

 <TabItem value="hard-delete" label="Hard delete (cleanest)">

 "Hard deleting" old versions is the cleanest approach and removes all old version artifacts from your project:
-1. Delete the `fishtown_analytics_v1.sql` file and rename the new version back to `fishtown_analytics.sql`.
+1. Delete the `fishtown_analytics_orders_v1.sql` file and rename the new version back to `fishtown_analytics_orders.sql`.
 2. Delete all version specifications from your `.yml` file.
-3. Drop or delete the `fishtown_analytics_v1` object from your warehouse with a manual script or using a cleanup macro.
+3. Drop or delete the `fishtown_analytics_orders_v1` object from your warehouse with a manual script or using a cleanup macro.

 </TabItem>

 <TabItem value="soft-delete" label="Soft delete (retains continuity)">

 "Soft deleting" old versions retains all old version artifacts to avoid confusion if more model versions get introduced in future, and for continuity.
 Bear in mind that your version control platform will also have the history of all of these changes.
-1. Repoint the `fishtown_analytics` alias to your latest version file (for example,`fishtown_analytics_v2`), or create a view on top of the latest model version.
+1. Repoint the `fishtown_analytics_orders` alias to your latest version file (for example,`fishtown_analytics_orders_v2`), or create a view on top of the latest model version.
 2. Use the `enabled` [config option](/reference/resource-configs/enabled) to disable the deprecated model version so that it doesn’t run in dbt jobs and can’t be referenced in a cross-project ref.
 For example:
        <File name='models/properties.yml'>
     ```yaml
     models:
-      - name: fishtown_analytics
+      - name: fishtown_analytics_orders
         latest_version: 1
         columns:
           - name: column_to_remove